 - Remove guns.

-If non-drug approaches aren’t effective, medications may be appropriate when combined with non-drug methods.
+If non-drug approaches aren’t affective, medications may be appropriate when combined with non-drug methods.
 Antidepressant medications are often prescribed for low mood and irritability; anxiolytics for anxiety, restlessness, verbally disruptive behavior, and resistance; and antipsychotic medications for hallucinations, delusions, aggression, agitation, hostility, and uncooperativeness.

 1. Alzheimer’s Association. (n.d.)
 Choosing Care Providers.
 Retrieved July 9, 2009, from http://www.alz.org/living_with_alzheimers_choosing_care_providers.asp